Teacher of Righteousness: A 1st-century BCE figure

 While, early on, the academic consensus was that the Teacher of Righteousness belonged to the second century BCE, several scholars also proposed that he was active in the first century BCE.
 For example, this was argued back in 1961 by André Dupont-Sommer, who claimed that the Teacher was put to death around 65–63 BCE.

+Dupont-Sommer also noted remarkable similarities between Jesus and the Teacher of Righteousness.
+"Jesus," he claimed, "appears in many respects as an astonishing reincarnation of the Teacher of Righteousness.
+Like the latter, he preached penitence, poverty, humility, love of one's neighbor, chastity....
+Like him, he was the Elect and the Messiah of God....
+Like him, he was the object of the hostility of the priests....
+Like him, he was condemned and put to death.
+Like him he pronounced judgment on Jerusalem, which was taken and destroyed by the Romans for having put him to death....
+Like him, he founded a Church whose adherents fervently awaited his glorious return....
+All these similarities -- and here I only touch upon the subject -- taken together constitute a very impressive whole."

-In his 1999 work, Michael O. Wise suggested that the Teacher of Righteousness was the "first messiah", a figure predating Jesus by roughly 100 years.
+Similarly, in his 1999 work, Michael O. Wise suggested that the Teacher of Righteousness was the "first messiah", a figure predating Jesus by roughly 100 years.
 This figure, who may have been named Judah, rose to prominence during the reign of Alexander Jannaeus (103-76 BCE), and had been a priest and confidant to the king.

 According to Wise, he became dissatisfied with the religious sects in Jerusalem and, in reaction, founded a "crisis cult".
 While amassing a following, the Teacher (and his followers) said he was the fulfillment of various Biblical prophecies, with an emphasis on those found in the Book of Isaiah.
 The religious leadership in Jerusalem eventually killed the Teacher, and his followers said he was a messianic figure who had been exalted to the presence of God's throne.
 They then anticipated that the Teacher would return to judge the wicked and lead the righteous into a golden age, which would take place within the next forty years.

 Wise said that dating of manuscript copies among the Dead Sea Scrolls shows that the Teacher's postmortem following drastically increased in size over several years, and that when the predicted return and golden age failed to materialize his following dissipated rapidly.

 James Tabor recommends Wise's book for examining how the career of the Qumran Teacher may have been a precursor for that of Jesus "Yeshua", who was part of the Essene community.
-What happens to a community at the death of its leader?
-How the prophetic vision of the future can be maintained even when the apocalyptic expectations fail?
-These are important questions that Wise looks at.

-Also, Tabor points out that a prominent scholar Israel Knohl was also developing these same ideas at the same time as Wise; their two books were published almost simultaneously, without one author being aware of the other's work.
+Tabor also points out that a prominent scholar Israel Knohl was also developing these same ideas at the same time as Wise; their two books were published almost simultaneously, without one author being aware of the other's work.
 In his book, Knohl argued that the Teacher of Righteousness was a messianic figure who lived a generation before Jesus, and that he was killed by Roman soldiers during a revolt in 4 BCE.